 3) that his 11-year-old brother who was sitting next to me, had missed school to take a trip to see his big brother and heard you call him that word…the brother who he looks up to and beams with pride over when he talks about him to his friends and teachers

 4) that his dad who was sitting next to me probably could “take you” if he wanted to but remained civil and encouraged me to ignore “stupid” comments.

-The definition of a “jerk” is…”a contemptibly obnoxious person, who is not well-liked or one who treats other people badly”.
-So tell me Mr. Fan, who is really the “jerk” here, my son or you?
+The definition of a “jerk” is…”a contemptibly obnoxious person, who is not well-liked or one who treats other people badly.”
+So tell me Mr. Fan, who is really the “jerk” here, you or my son?

 One Proud Mom